Cosmic-ray propagation around the Sun: investigating the influence of the solar magnetic field on the cosmic-ray Sun shadow: Summary

-We can further show that, while the shadow is still significantly distorted at $40$~TeV, the deviation from an undisturbed shadow becomes extremely small at $158$~TeV (compare section \ref{sec:results:energy}).
-Thus, we expect effects of the inner heliospheric field on cosmic-ray propagation to become negligible concerning the variation of the Sun shadow at these high energies.
-This result is in agreement with recent HAWC measurements \cite{hawc_aps2017}, which show a symmetric, deep shadow at energies around $100$~TeV.
+We can further show that, while the shadow is still significantly distorted at $40$~TeV, the deviation from an undisturbed shadow becomes extremely small at $158$~TeV (compare with Sect.~\ref{sec:results:energy}).
+Thus, we expect effects of the inner heliospheric field on cosmic-ray propagation to become negligible with regard to the variation of the Sun shadow at these high energies.
+This result is in agreement with recent HAWC measurements \citep{hawc_aps2017}, which show a symmetric, deep shadow at energies around $100$~TeV.
 Future investigations of several years of data with HAWC will help to further quantify these findings.

-The absolute normalization of the shadow depth in our simulation is not directly comparable to IceCube data, as we did not take into account detection effects like a limited acceptance or a limited angular resolution.
-Comparing the relative change in the deficit between the different years, however, our simulations shows a similar temporal variation of the shadow depth as the data taken with IceCube \cite{ICECUBE_SUNSHADOW_PAPER}.
+The absolute normalization of the shadow depth in our simulation is not directly comparable to IceCube data as we did not take into account detection effects like a limited acceptance or a limited angular resolution.
+In comparing the relative change in the deficit between the different years, however, our simulations show a similar temporal variation of the shadow depth as the data taken with IceCube \citep{ICECUBE_SUNSHADOW_PAPER}.